South America Three Week Itinerary

 Baños is the adventure capital of Ecuador.

 Banos is also the perfect place to relax!
-Massage and treatments are cheap here and there are several bath houses with thermal baths fuelled by the volcanoes surrounding the town.
+Massage and treatments are cheap here and there are several bath houses with thermal baths fueled by the volcanoes surrounding the town.

-Check out our Baños guide for more information:
+Check out my Baños guide for more information:

 Day 10 - Lima